feminism-chat/feminism-chat.github.io/faq.md

 No, we are actual feminists.
 Not trolls, not a parody.

+# Why does this chat exist?

+To connect feminists with each other.
+To raise consciousness.
+To bring feminists to freenode and freenode to feminists.
+To improve feminism, and to be better feminists.
+To provide us with a friendly place to talk, learn and change the world.

 # How do I connect?

 We recommend installing an IRC client: